niradar/duplicate_files_in_folders/README.md

   - [ ] Add an argument to act only if the entire folder is a subfolder of a target folder, recursively (bottom-up)
   - [ ] Option to keep the source folder structure in the move_to folder
 - [ ] Even if argument --copy_to_all is not present, still move the duplicates to the move_to folder without copying them to other folders
+- [ ] Add a way to ignore files with specific extensions / process only files with specific extensions
+- [ ] Consider using bloom filters for faster comparison (https://en.wikipedia.org/wiki/Bloom_filter)

 ## Contributing
 If you have suggestions for improving this script, please open an issue or submit a pull request.